-2. Reliability Regions
+2. RELIABILITY REGIONS

-The Xcel Energy Operating Company transmission systems are located in two NERC Reliability Regions.
+The Xcel Energy Operating Company transmission systems are located in three NERC Reliability Regions.
 Each Reliability Region has certain requirements that are specific to that region.
 NERC has delegated authority for Reliability Standard enforcement to the Regional Entities overseeing the various Reliability Regions.
-The two Regional Entities applicable to Xcel Energy are the Midwest Reliability Organization (MRO), and the Western Electricity Coordinating Council (WECC).
+The three Regional Entities applicable to Xcel Energy are the Midwest Reliability Organization (MRO), the Southwest Power Pool (SPP), and the Western Electricity Coordinating Council (WECC).
 The applicable Reliability Regions for each of the Xcel Energy Operating Companies are as follows: